titaniummachine1/lmaobox-Navbot-Medbot/README.md

 Once it has installed, run Bundle.bat and after it finishes run BundleAndDeploy.bat

-Start TF2, inject LMAOBox, and go into a map.
+Start TF2, inject LMAOBox (not beta build), and go into a map.

 Go to the Lua tab in the menu and load "Lmaobot.lua"